UPDATE 16.08.2018 – Since June 28th, 2018, BoardBooster is closed down.

-Use BoardBooster* – automate your Pinterest, schedule pins in advance, loop your old pins
+- Use BoardBooster* – automate your Pinterest, schedule pins in advance, loop your old pins

 - Prepare pins for next week on one day in the previous week – don’t waste the time of going to Pinterest every day (it can be soooo addictive!), set apart one day in the week (up to 3 hours) to schedule pins to secret boards BoardBooster* created

 - Loop your old pins to make sure your one-year-old blog post get noticed today

-- Check out your analytics from time to time – set up a date to check how your pins perform and be blown away by the results (like me)
+- Check out your analytics from time to time – set up a date to check how your pins perform and are blown away by the results (like me)